odoo/odoo/doc/webservices/iap.rst

-Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~odoo.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~odoo.addons.iap.charge`) we will also be implementing the service side as an Odoo module:
+Though that is not *required*, since ``iap`` provides both a client helper for JSON-RPC2_ calls (:func:`~odoo.addons.iap.jsonrpc`) and a service helper for transactions (:class:`~odoo.addons.iap.models.iap.charge`) we will also be implementing the service side as an Odoo module:

 .. patch::

-Since the query from the client comes as JSON-RPC2_ we will need the corresponding controller which can call :class:`~odoo.addons.iap.charge` and perform the service within:
+Since the query from the client comes as JSON-RPC2_ we will need the corresponding controller which can call :class:`~odoo.addons.iap.models.iap.charge` and perform the service within:

 .. patch::